idealase/me-net/docs/metrics-and-insights.md

 ## 2. Numeric Mappings

 To compute scores, qualitative attributes must be mapped to numeric values.
-The mappings below are **illustrative defaults**; implementers may tune or expose them as settings.
+The mappings below are **fixed defaults for MVP**.
+User-configurable thresholds are deferred to v1.

 ### 2.1 Link Reliability (Behaviour → Outcome)